atlassubbed/atlas-query-stream/docs/perf.md

 ### 2. write queries to test

 Now we have a huge file which we can parse and query.
-Let's write a cheerio query and an atlas-query-stream query which find the i<sup>th</sup> 3x2 matrix in the file, and outputs data in numerical form:
+Let's write a cheerio query and an atlas-query-stream query which find the i<sup>th</sup> 3x2 matrix in the file, and outputs the matrix in numerical form:

 ```javascript
 // tell cheerio to find the i-th 3x2 matrix: